One-Day Picnic Spots Near Mumbai

 What to explore?
 The Buddhist caves devoted to the local god are located on the Western side of the Rajmachi hill.
 Click pictures in Shrivardhan Fort in addition to Manaranjan Fort inside the Rajmachi Fort campus itself.
 Trekking is another good idea to explore the fort taking a start from Tungarli Lake to reach the fort in an exhilarating way.

-12. Saputara:
+24. Saputara:

 saputara

-Saputara, a serene hill station, is nestled in the Western Ghats and is located in the Dang district of Gujarat.
+Saputara, a serene hill station, is located in the Western Ghats and is located in the Dang district of Gujarat.
 This is the perfect place to escape the hustle and bustle of the city for a day.

 Distance from Mumbai: